NEW TO YOGA?

 Do I need to know all the Yoga ‘Jargon’?

-If you’re new to yoga (or even if you’re not), you may have heard words that you do not recognise.
+If you’re new to yoga (or even if you’re not), you may have heard words that you do not recognize.
 It might sound like a completely different language (In fact it is)!
 The language of Yoga is Sanskrit, which is the root of many Indian languages and in fact, one of the oldest of all languages.
 But don’t worry, your instructors will talk you through the Yoga class in plain English.
 You will soon become familiar with the common yoga terms.

 How do I book

-If you just want to come along to any of our regular classes (see timetable), you can either prebook onto any of our regular timetabled classes and know that you definitely have a space or just turn up and pay on the day (although mention to your instructor, that it is your first time).
+If you just want to come along to any of our weekly classes, please do so via our booking system.
 You can book a ‘single class pass’ to see if you enjoy the class or why not buy one of our 5/10 class passes, which work out cheaper (see pricing page), then you can try all of our different classes before working out which one will be your regular weekly class.

 Where are the classes held?

 All our classes, courses, Special Events, and Workshops are held at The Forster institute (1a Waterloo Road, Leighton Buzzard LU7 2NR), except for our Wednesday Evening class which is held at Trinity Methodist Church on North Street, Leighton Buzzard and our Pregnancy Drop-in class which is held at The Barn, Heath and Reach.
 For more information please go to our locations page